MingChiangChang/pyPhaseLabel/README.md

 >> import julia
 >> julia.install()
 ```
 This can give error when the julia is not installed at default location.
-In such case, edit the install.sh at line 16 to:
+In such case, change it to
 ```console
 >> julia.install(julia=path/to/julia/binary)
 ```